Floorp-Projects/Floorp/docs/contributing/debugging/understanding_crash_reports.rst

    Firefox.
 (The "Build Architecture" field should be "amd64" in this case.)

-Some crash reports have a field "ContainsMemoryReport", which indicates that the crash report contains a memory report.
+Some crash reports might contain a memory report.
 This memory report will have been made some time before the crash, at a time when available memory was low.
 In this case, a number of key measurements from the memory report are shown in the Details tab, each one having a field name